Energy-Aware Scheduling Strategies for Partially-Replicable Task Chains on Heterogeneous Processors: Optimal Dynamic Programming Solution

 This section first presents our dynamic programming solution, and later proves the optimality of the solution.
 Our dynamic programming solution can be defined based on this problem's recurrence.
 Let $\mathsf{P}^*(j,b,l)$ be the best period achieved when mapping tasks from $\tau_1$ to $\tau_j$ using up to $b$~big cores and $l$~little cores. $\mathsf{P}^*(j,b,l)$ can be computed using the recurrence in Equation~\eqref{eq:dp} with $\mathsf{P}^*(0,b,l) = 0$ and $\mathsf{P}^*(j,0,0) =\infty$ for $j>0$.

 Equation~\eqref{eq:dp} shows that an optimal solution can be built from partial optimal solutions.
 The best solution is found by trying all possible starts for the stage finishing in $\tau_j$ and all possible resource distributions between this stage and previous ones for both core types.
-This recurrence can be computed in $O(j^2bl(b+l))$ time and $O(jbl)$ space.
+This recurrence can be computed in $\mathcal{O}(j^2bl(b+l))$ time and $\mathcal{O}(jbl)$ space.

-\textbf{\herad}, or short for \textit{Heterogeneous Resource Allocation using Dynamic programming} (Algorithm~\ref{algo:opt_main}), implements the optimal strategy of Equation~\eqref{eq:dp} while also considering the secondary objective of using as many little cores as necessary.
+\textbf{\herad}, or short for \textit{Heterogeneous Resource Allocation using Dynamic programming} (Algorithm~\ref{algo:opt_main}), implements the optimal strategy of Equation~\eqref{eq:dp} in a bottom-up fashion while also considering the secondary objective of using as many little cores as necessary.
 It starts by initializing a solution matrix $\msol{}$ that will contain all optimal partial solutions (lines~1--7).
-It then computes all optimal solutions for the first task in the chain with all possible numbers of cores (line~8) using SingleStageSolution.
-In the next step and for increasing numbers of tasks, the algorithm computes a first solution where all tasks belong to the same stage (line~10).
-Then, it computes the optimal partial solution for this number of tasks with varying numbers of cores available (line~14) using RecomputeCell.
+It then computes all optimal solutions for the first task in the chain with all possible numbers of cores (line~8) using SingleStageSolution (i.e., $\mathsf{P}^*(1,:,:)$).
+In the next step and for increasing numbers of tasks (index $e$ in line~9), the algorithm computes a first solution where all tasks belong to the same stage (line~10).
+Using the notation from Equation~\eqref{eq:dp}, these represent the solutions using values based only on $w([\tau_{1},\tau_{e}],u,\tbig{})$ or $w([\tau_{1},\tau_{e}],u, \tlittle{})$.
+Then, it computes the optimal partial solution for this number of tasks with increasing numbers of big and/or little cores iteratively (line~14) using RecomputeCell.
+This represents computing $\mathsf{P}^*(e,b,l)$ reusing the values computed before for $\mathsf{P}^*(i,b,l)$ for $i<e$ that are stored in $\msol{}[i]$.
 The algorithm finishes by going backwards in the solution matrix and identifying the stages that belong to the optimal solution (line~19) using ExtractSolution (Algorithm~\ref{algo:opt_extract}).
 We have also added an extra step that merges consecutive stages if they are replicable and using the same core type.
 This has no impact in the minimum period achieved, but it leads to solutions with fewer stages.

 \textbf{SingleStageSolution} (Algorithm~\ref{algo:opt_single}) finds the best solutions when putting all considered tasks in the same stage.
 It computes and stores the weight of the stage using increasing numbers of little cores, taking care to register that sequential stages can only benefit from a single core (lines~1--4).
 It then considers an increasing number of big cores (lines~6--7) and compares their solutions with the ones using little cores (lines~8--17).
 It stores the solution with minimum period in the matrix, solving ties in favor of the little cores (lines~9--16).